 Best Midwestern lake towns to live in

-The Midwest also offers coastal living—just freshwater lakefronts instead of ocean shores.
-The Great Lakes—together the largest freshwater body on the planet spanning hundreds of miles across the upper Midwest—are a major draw for many; however, the Midwest also has many converted quarries, lakes made from dams, and lakes created from receding glaciers.
-They all spawn a variety of activities in, on, and around the water that allow people to create a more relaxing lifestyle.
+However, the Midwest also has many converted quarries, lakes made from dams, and lakes created from receding glaciers.
+They all spawn a variety of activities in, on, and around the water that allow people to create a more relaxing lifestyle and contribute to what is lovingly referred to as "cabin culture" in the area.

-Stacker collected data from WalletHub—released on June 16, 2021—comparing U.S. beach and lake towns in six categories: affordability, weather, safety, economy, education and health, and quality of life.
+To celebrate all the lake life the region has to offer, Stacker collected data from WalletHub, which rated U.S. beach and lake towns in six categories: affordability, weather, safety, economy, education and health, and quality of life.
+Then, Midwestern lake locales were isolated and ranked.
 All cities had to have at least one local beach listed on TripAdvisor.
 Rankings are based on comparisons of 191 cities across 62 key indicators of livability.
+Data was released on June 16, 2021.
 Read the full methodology here.

-Is lakeside living for you?
-See what these Midwestern towns have to offer.
+If lakeside living is for you, it's time to see what these Midwestern towns have to offer.

 #25.
 Ashtabula, Ohio